PickwickSoft/pystreamapi/README.md

 * The implementation achieves 100% test coverage.
 * It follows Pythonic principles, resulting in clean and readable code.
 * It adds some cool innovative features such as conditions or error handling and an even more declarative look.
-* It provides loaders for various data sources such as CSV
+* It provides loaders for various data sources such as CSV, JSON and XML files.

 Let's take a look at a small example: